James-Harkin/kickstarter-analysis/Written_Report_Template.md

 Kept pasting the equation and never got lost.
 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
-There is a spike of successful campaigns that starts in May and tapers off throughout the summer.
+- There is a spike of successful campaigns that starts in May and tapers off throughout the summer.
 The best kickstarter-plays that you can invest in, are ones that launch in May or June.
-- What can you conclude about the Outcomes based on Goals?
-The most likely plays to succeed are the ones with lowest goals.
+- The most likely plays to succeed are the ones with lowest goals.
 Also, for some reason, plays that have funding goals between $20k and $35k are especially likely to fail.
-- What are some limitations of this dataset?
-I think some plays succeed because of their popularity alone and ultimately that will cause unexplainable trends in the numbers.
+- I think some plays succeed because of their popularity alone and ultimately that will cause unexplainable trends in the numbers.
-- What are some other possible tables and/or graphs that we could create?
-I think it would be interesting to see whether kickstarter itself has grown.
+- I think it would be interesting to see whether kickstarter itself has grown.
 Im not certain the dataset could even provide a good answer.
 Are people investing more money into plays now, than they did 5 years ago?
 To answer that you could alter the first graph to be Theatre outcomes Based on Year.